-When I lived in the DC area, there was an Afghani restaurant about 5 minutes away that had the best eggplant.
+When I lived in the DC area, there was an Afghan restaurant about 5 minutes away that had the best eggplant.
 It was a simple side dish, often overlooked by the more popular sides like bread and rice.

-(Let me pause for a minute to say, if you’ve never tried Afghani bread, you’ve been missing out!
+(Let me pause for a minute to say, if you’ve never tried Afghan bread, you’ve been missing out!
 It’s similar to Indian naan, but a bit thicker and chewier.
 Like Indian naan, it contains yogurt and is also baked in a tandoor oven.
 It’s aromatic and soft and soooo good!)

 Anyway, because I like to eat low carb as much as possible, I usually opted for the eggplant.
 It wasn’t even a hard choice, given how delicious Afghan eggplant is!